 The Department of Parks recognizes that existing parks and facilities need renovation and reconstruction to continue to provide County residents with a high level of service.
-The proposed CIP for FY 13-18, approved by the Planning Board, reflects this priority.
+The proposed Capital Improvements Program (CIP) for FY 13-18, approved by the Planning Board, reflects this priority.
 Thirty-eight percent of the Parks Department CIP is allotted to Infrastructure Maintenance and Renovation, while 27% is allotted to New Parks and Park Facilities.
-Service delivery strategies in this PROS Plan consider the renovation of existing facilities an important aspect of meeting needs and maintaining and improving levels of service.
+Service delivery strategies in the 2012 PROS Plan consider the renovation of existing facilities an important aspect of meeting needs and maintaining and improving levels of service.